keptn/lifecycle-toolkit/lifecycle-operator/chart/README.md

 # Keptn

-Keptn introduces a more cloud-native approach for pre- and post-deployment, as well as the concept of application health checks
+Keptn provides a cloud-native approach for pre- and post-deployment, as well as the concept of application health checks

 <!-- markdownlint-disable MD012 -->